London Borough of Barnet

-The London Borough of Barnet (/ˈbɑːrnɪt/) is a suburban London borough in North London.
-The borough was formed in 1965 from parts of the ceremonial counties of Middlesex and Hertfordshire.
-It forms part of Outer London and is the second largest London borough by population with 389,344 inhabitants, also making it the 17th largest district in England.
+The London Borough of Barnet (/ˈbɑːrnɪt/) is a suburban London borough in north London, England.
+Forming part of Outer London, the borough was formed in 1965 from parts of the ceremonial counties of Middlesex and Hertfordshire.
+It is the second largest London borough by population, with 389,344 inhabitants as of 2021, also making it the 17th largest district in England.
 The borough covers an area of 86.74 km2, the fourth highest of the 32 London boroughs, and has a population density of 45.8 people per hectare, which ranks it 25th.

 Barnet borders the Hertfordshire district of Hertsmere to the north and five other London boroughs: Camden and Haringey to the southeast, Enfield to the east, as well as Harrow and Brent to the west of the ancient Watling Street (now the A5 road).
-The borough's major urban settlements are Hendon, Finchley, Golders Green, Friern Barnet, Chipping Barnet, Whetstone, and Edgware; there are also village settlements notably Totteridge and Arkley along with rural areas and countryside part of the Green Belt.
+The borough's major urban settlements are Hendon, Finchley, Golders Green, Friern Barnet, Chipping Barnet, Whetstone, and Edgware; there are also village settlements, notably Totteridge and Arkley, along with rural areas and countryside which forms part of the Green Belt.

-The local authority is Barnet London Borough Council, based in Colindale.
+The local authority is Barnet London Borough Council, which meets at Hendon Town Hall and has its main offices in Colindale.

 History

-The borough was formed under the London Government Act 1963 in 1965 from the Municipal Borough of Finchley, Municipal Borough of Hendon and the Friern Barnet Urban District of Middlesex and the East Barnet Urban District and Barnet Urban District of Hertfordshire.
-The Act did not include a name for the new borough.
-A joint committee of the councils due to be amalgamated suggested "Northgate" or "Northern Heights".
-Keith Joseph, the Minister of Housing and Local Government, eventually chose Barnet.
-The place name Barnet is derived from the Old English bærnet meaning "Land cleared by burning".

 The area covered by the modern borough has a long history.
 Evidence of first-century Roman pottery manufacturing has been found at Brockley Hill and Roman coins from the third and fourth centuries were found at Burnt Oak.
-Both sites are on the Roman road Watling Street from London (Londinium) and St Albans (Verulamium) which now forms the western border of the borough.
+Both sites are on the Roman road Watling Street from London (Londinium) to St Albans (Verulamium) which now forms the western border of the borough.

-Hendon is mentioned in the Domesday Book of 1086, but the districts of Barnet, Edgware and Finchley were not referred to possibly because these areas were included in other manors.
+Hendon is mentioned in the Domesday Book of 1086, but the districts of Barnet, Edgware and Finchley were not referred to, possibly because these areas were included in other manors.

 In 1471 the Battle of Barnet was fought in Monken Hadley, just within the present borough's boundary.
 It was here that Yorkist troops led by King Edward IV killed the "Kingmaker" Richard Neville, Earl of Warwick and his brother, John Neville, 1st Marquess of Montagu.